A Detailed Guide To Concrete Bleeding: Causes, Effects, and Prevention

 Bleeding significantly affects both surface quality and internal strength.
 While the top layer may show immediate signs, the internal issues can appear much later, compromising the structure’s performance:

-Reduced Strength: Bleeding dilutes the paste at the surface and around the reinforcement, weakening the matrix.
-This reduces the bond between the paste and aggregates, affecting the overall concrete strength.
+• Reduced Strength: Bleeding dilutes the cement paste at the surface and around reinforcing steel, increasing the local water–cement ratio and creating weak, porous zones.
+This weakens the interfacial transition zone (ITZ), reduces the bond between paste and aggregates, and ultimately lowers the strength and durability of the concrete.

 How to Identify Concrete Bleeding?